Understanding the Difference Between SPM and ICM for Better Decisions

 Understanding Sales Performance Management (SPM)

-Sales Performance Management (SPM) is a strategic approach.
-It focuses on enhancing sales force effectiveness.
-SPM encompasses a variety of tools and processes.
-The key components of SPM include sales planning, territory management, sales analytics, quota setting, and performance tracking.
+Sales Performance Management (SPM) is strategic.
+It enhances sales force effectiveness through tools and processes.
+Key components include sales planning, territory management, analytics, quota setting, and performance tracking.
+SPM organizes sales regions, sets data-driven quotas, and improves resource allocation.

-At its core, SPM involves setting clear sales goals.
-It ensures that these goals align with company objectives.
-This alignment is critical for driving sales success.
+SPM starts with clear sales goals.
+These goals align with company objectives.
+This alignment drives sales success.

 • Goal setting and tracking